jc21/MMM-IFTTT/README.md

  for the recipe.

 The `<<<{{From}}>>>` in the example above is a IFTTT wildcard field that you select in the Body section of the action.
-You can create any sentence you like that incorporates any wildcard.
+You can create any message you like that incorporates any wildcard.
+Stay away from fields that may contain HTML or links, they won't display well.
 These fields should be surrounded in `<<<` and `>>>` strings in order for the field to be escaped properly.

 ## Testing the Mirror Endpoint